Large-Scale Clean Water Projects

 WorldServe International Projects

-Our most recent projects are providing water for over 120,000 people in Africa!
+Our most recent projects are providing water and sanitation for over 220,000 people in Africa!
 Click to view each location on the map.

 Every project site that dots the landscape of Tanzania, Ethiopia and Kenya is a testament to the dedication of incredible partners and donors!
 We love to share the encouraging stories that happen as a result of our work in East Africa.
 There is always a new update on amazing feats taking place because of clean water in Africa.
 We experience blessings here in the United States too.
 View specific project stories, partnership updates and more by reading our water stories!